 The KCACTF/LORT ASPIRE Leadership Fellows Program

-The KCACTF/LORT ASPIRE Leadership Fellows Program is designed to cultivate a new generation of artistic and administrative leaders for the American Theater with a focus of engaging women of all races, men of color, and members of other groups that are consistently underrepresented in the field.
-This diverse national cohort of fellows assembled from all of KCACTF’s eight regions will engage in topics concerning Equity, Diversity, and Inclusion as well as leadership skills building, investigation of institutional challenges, and professional networking opportunities.
+The KCACTF/LORT ASPIRE Leadership Fellows Program is designed to cultivate a new generation of artistic and administrative leaders for the American Theater with a focus of engaging Black, Indigenous, and People of Color (BIPOC) and members of other groups that are historically underrepresented in the field.
+This diverse national cohort of fellows assembled from all of KCACTF’s eight regions will engage in topics concerning equity, diversity, inclusion, and anti-racism as well as leadership skills building, investigation of institutional challenges, and professional networking opportunities.

 This week-long fellowship occurs as part of the annual national convening of the American College Theater Festival at the Kennedy Center in Washington, D.C.
 The curriculum is designed and led by professionals from LORT institutions in partnership with staff from the Kennedy Center and the American College Theatre Festival Regional Chairs.